 Learn More about iReportSource’s QR Code Technology for Instant Access to Important Safety Data

-The QR code feature of the iReportSource Safety Management System is easily deployable, easy to update, totally customizable, and solves both of these use cases (and many others) very efficiently.
+The QR code feature of the iReportSource Safety Management System Software is easily deployable, easy to update, totally customizable, and solves both of these use cases (and many others) very efficiently.

 What follows is a quick instructional to hopefully help you understand how easy it can be.